Large Neighborhood and Hybrid Genetic Search for Inventory Routing Problems: Hybrid Genetic Search

 \section{Hybrid Genetic Search}

-The DS operator described above is integrated into the HGS framework introduced by \cite{vidal2012hybrid}, which we adapt to solve the IRP.
-While the DS operator can be embedded in any metaheuristic, HGS is selected for its versatility and proven effectiveness across numerous VRP variants, including multi-period, multi-depot, and time-window constraints \citep{vidal2013hybrid, vidal2014unified}.
+The DS operator described above is integrated into the HGS framework initially introduced by \citet{vidal2012hybrid}, which we adapt to solve the IRP.
+While the DS operator can in principle be embedded within any metaheuristic, we selected HGS due to its flexibility, ability to effectively solve multi-period problems with time constraints, and strong empirical performance across various VRP settings \citep{vidal2013hybrid, vidal2014unified}.
+In addition to its successful application in prior research, HGS has also demonstrated top-tier performance in recent benchmarking competitions, such as the DIMACS VRP Challenge and the EURO/NeurIPS Vehicle Routing Competition \citep{Kool2023}, where it formed the core of leading solution methods.
+These results further support the robustness of HGS as a general-purpose search framework for complex VRPs.

 Figure~\ref{HGS} outlines the HGS-IRP framework, which follows the structure of the original HGS but includes several key adaptations.
 The solution is represented by a collection of \textit{giant tours}—one per day—that encode customer sequences.
 Combined with delivery quantities, they define a complete IRP solution.
 The population includes both feasible and infeasible individuals, with penalized capacity violations encouraged to foster diversification.